atharaq/atharaq.github.io/topics-cs/lesson13.md

-# Topics in Advanced Computing Lesson 12: PSPACE-completeness
+# Topics in Advanced Computing Lesson 13: Geography Game
 {:.no_toc}

 1. Table of Contents